 Hiram’s Bachelor of Arts in Marketing provides a quality education in the liberal arts tradition proven to be essential for future success.
 Our program develops the student’s ability to evaluate, analyze, and critique marketing strategies to ensure leverage in a global marketplace.
 Our goal is to develop leaders capable of success in a complex, rapidly changing global world, and a bachelor’s degree in Marketing prepares students for a variety of careers through a curriculum that strengthens the student’s skills and enables them to pursue professional interests in advertising, marketing, sales, product development, project management, and marketing research in the for-profit or non-profit business sector.

 Parallel LCCC Programs

-- Students should try to apply the semester prior to their desired term, but specific dates wise they can apply at anytime during that window.
+- Students should try to apply the semester before their desired term, but specific dates-wise, they can apply at any time during that window.

-- If a transfer student has taken a very low amount of credits, we may ask for the high school transcript as supplementary material for the purpose of review
+- If a transfer student has taken a very low amount of credits, we may ask for the high school transcript as supplementary material for review

 - Require collegiate transcripts from all institutions attended.